 WordPress continues to dominate the open source CMS market.
 The massive community base, expanding amount of plug-ins, ease of use, number of installable themes and constantly improving product makes this one of my most confident predictions.

 Of some concern is that the CMS market is so large that there will inevitably be constant challenges so WordPress must continue to evolve.
 With designers getting more adept on the engineering/base code side, there’s a growing realization that sometimes a full content management system is simply too much.

 On the other front, the hosted CMS market continues to build momentum.
 I see Wix about almost everywhere with their advertising and constantly on my Facebook feed.
 With revenues rising 78% last year, Wix was the first to file for an IPO.
 In the U.S., Wix’s competitors include Y Combinator company Weebly.
-All of these products present an easy user experience for the mainstream, so their growth prospects are very strong in 2014.
+All of these products present an easy user experience for the mainstream, so their growth prospects are very strong.

 Code free design?

 Some companies have tried to make, but failed, code free design a norm in the web design industry.
 Webydo has had some success with their online studio.
 I’m expecting a few more code free design studio’s to pop up in the new year.